Performance Dashboard – 2023/24 Outturn

 The Foundry

-The planning application for demolition was approved in October.
-All remaining workshop tenants have been found alternative premises to relocate to.
-Demolition commenced in Jan 24 and is due to be completed in early Feb 24.
-Concept design (RIBA Stage 1) for the future development is now complete.
-A cabinet paper seeking approval to progress this project through to a full planning application, to proceed to RIBA 3, 4 & 5 was approved October cabinet and tendering for the next stage of design through to submission of a planning application is now underway.
+The planning application for demolition was approved in October 2023.
+Demolition commenced in January 24 and completed in February 2024 Concept design (RIBA Stage 1) for the future development is complete.
+Cabinet approved funding at its meeting in October 2023 to progress to a full planning application and to proceed to RIBA 3-5 .
+Tendering for the next stage of design through to submission of a planning application is now completed and further design work is underway.

 Dorking Asset Management Plan